 Our mission is to guide our graduates to become skilled academics who are equipped for a wide range of professions.
 In order to achieve this we do our utmost to ensure that our PhD candidates receive support and supervision of the highest quality.
 The Donders Graduate School together with our Management Team carefully monitors the support and supervision our PhD candidates receive.
 As a PhD candidate at the Donders Institute you will be part of one or more dedicated research groups and are supervised by your own supervision team.

-We recognise the importance of a good collaboration between the PhD candidate and his/her supervision team.
+We recognise the importance of a good collaboration between the PhD candidate and their supervision team.
 To encourage optimal supervision we have developed PhD Supervision Guidelines (pdf, 153 kB).

-Every PhD candidate within the Donders Graduate School will be supervised by a supervision team that is selected to be complementary (e.g. enhance communication, project progression).
+Every PhD candidate within the Donders Graduate School will be supervised by a supervision team that is selected to be complementary.